alanmitchell/bmon-website/guide/sensors.md

 Administrator functions of BMON.
 You can also acquire wind speed data from the NWS using this method.

-Details on the System Administrator functions of BMON are in this section of the [manual](#_gtapnkhesz37) \[Link to Video: System Administration Interface in Section 3 How to Set Up Your BMON System, Overview of the System Administrator Interface\].
+Details on the System Administrator functions of BMON are in [this section of the manual](setup-bmon#video-system-administration-interface).

 <details markdown="1">